 Address: 78 E Washington St, Chicago, IL 60602

 The Chicago Cultural Center has one of the most diverse collections of interactive exhibits in Chicago or any other museum in Illinois.
-You can find a wide range of exhibits including art installations, photography, and retrospectives from artists in the Midwest and Chicago area.
-Gallery talks can also help teach people about the history of art, and how it relates to contemporary art today.
+You can find many exhibits, including art installations, photography, and retrospectives from artists in the Midwest and Chicago area.
+Gallery talks can also help teach people about the history of art and how it relates to contemporary art today.